koendv/stm32duino-raspberrypi/Arduino_Tools/src/stlink/doc/compiling.md

 ### Set permissions with udev

 By default most distributions don't allow access to USB devices.
-Therefore make sure you install udev files which are necessary to run the tools without root permissions. udev rules create devices nodes and set the group of these to `stlink`.
+Therefore make sure you install udev files which are necessary to run the tools without root permissions.<br />
+udev rules create devices nodes and set the group of these to `stlink`.

-The rules are located in the subdirectory `etc/udev/rules.d` within the sourcefolder.
+The rules are located in the subdirectory `config/udev/rules.d` within the sourcefolder and are automatically installed along with `sudo make install` on linux.
-Copy them to the directory path `/etc/udev/rules.d` and subsequently reload the udev rules:
+Afterwards it may be necessary to reload the udev rules:

 ```sh
 $ cp etc/udev/rules.d /etc/udev/rules.d